Jhgomez/StudyNotes/java/performance.md

 2. Get the process id by running from the command line the command `jcmd`, this will print all running java processes, identify yours(it should be easy) and copy the ID
 3. `jcmd 10828 JFR.start duration=3s filename=flight2.jfr name=profile`
 4. You can add more configurations to the start command as mentioned in a link in the prev section

+`defaultrecording=false` should be the default value so there should not be any need to specify this but if you still want to do it you will have to combine `jvmargs` and `jcmd` commands, so you have to specify this as in the previous section with the `-XX:FlightRecorderOptions` argument and then just start a recording with any of the configurations indicated in the same [link](https://docs.oracle.com/javacomponents/jmc-5-5/jfr-runtime-guide/comline.htm#BABHIICD) indicated in the prev section

 # Other Performance Tools
 * JProfiler